How E-Plan Works

 City Staff Screen Application Materials in ProjectDox

-After the initial upload, all permit applications are assigned to a Department of Buildings project manager and receive an initial administrative review (“Application Screening” or “Prescreen”) by the project manager to ensure that mandatory submittal requirements are met.
+After the initial upload, all permit applications are assigned to a Department of Buildings project manager and receive an initial high-level review (“Application Screening” or “Prescreen”).
+At this stage, the project manager checks for minimum submission requirements.

-If documents are missing or incomplete, the authorized user will be notified by e-mail of required corrections.
+If required documents or drawings are missing or incomplete, the authorized user is notified by email.

 Authorized User Corrects Any Deficiencies

 If deficiencies are identified at the Application Screening stage, it is important for the authorized user to address these promptly.
-Full review of the permit application cannot begin until the City receives all required materials.
+Full review of the permit application cannot begin until the city receives a complete application.

 City Staff Review and Mark-Up Drawings in ProjectDox